 Northern California Days on Market

-❱ The average time it took to sell a home in the Northern California counties in this report dropped seven days compared to the first quarter of 2021.
+❱ The average time it took to sell a home in the Northern California counties in this report rose 17 days compared to the first quarter of 2022.

-❱ In the first quarter, it took an average of 33 days to sell a home, which matched the fourth quarter of 2021.
+❱ It took an average of 49 days to sell a home in the first quarter of 2023, which was 6 more days than in the fourth quarter of last year.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.